Cr4O13/gci-docs/docs/model base spec.md

 - log event

 Logging requires the model base to
+- maintain
-- maintain a list of parametrized log messages for the different events
+  . a list of parametrized log messages for the different events
 - receive logging request with the arguments
   . level
   . event
   . the values for replacing the message parameters
 - log the message to the Air Manager log file
+  . if the object 'log' state is not false
   . using the API helper function 'log'
+  . prefix the message with "GCI: "

 ## Interface Requirements
 The model base must